ACHIEVING OUR VISION TOGETHER

 Objective 1.
 Least Restrictive Environment

-The vision of the SBJC is centered on ensuring that our students are given the tools needed to live successful post-scholastic lives, and the first step in measuring that this is occurring is by developing a system that makes certain that our students are learning in their least restrictive environment (LRE).
-The SBJC LRE team has produced a Continuum Tool that will allow for the district to take a system-wide approach in identifying the proper placement for the education of our students.
+The vision of the SBJC is centered on making certain that our students are given the skills necessary for living successful post-scholastic lives, and the first step in measuring that this is occurring is by developing a system that ensures that they are learning in their least restrictive environment (LRE).
+This objective will be achieved through the implementation of our Student LRE Status Tool, a tool that will provide our district with a system-wide framework that facilitates collaborative decision-making for optimal placement based on individual student needs.

 Comments (-1)